The payment run does not pick up old invoices

 A payment run will pick up all invoices when the following conditions are met:

-- Auto-Pay is on.
+- Auto-Pay is on at both the account level and invoice level.
 This setting can be turned on only if there exists a valid electronic payment method in the billing account.

 - The account has a posted invoice with an outstanding balance (the invoice balance is greater than zero).